Viral Theatres Workshop

 Kai Padberg (Freie Universität Berlin) 52:14

 How does one document closure and pause in cultural production?
-We want to explore this question of creative forms of archiving both as a way of tracing the exceptionalism of the present moment and as an approach to understand the lasting transformation of the arts sector currently under way.
+We want to explore this question of creative forms of archiving both as a way of tracing the exceptionalism of the present moment and as an approach to understanding the lasting transformation of the arts sector currently underway.
 How can the global dimension of these pandemic arts practices be captured?
 Can experience rather than objects and materials be documented?
-Documenting turns into a collaborative act and a space of coping with the present as much as sketching alternatives to the pressures of the now.
+Documenting turns into a collaborative act and a space for coping with the present as much as sketching alternatives to the pressures of the now.

 THE WORKSHOP SPEAKERS